What has Cindy done so far?

 Here are some highlights from her current term:

-- Created more opportunities for employee housing in industrial and agricultural zones.
+- Created more opportunities for employee housing in industrial and agricultural zones of the County.

 - Partnered with the Teton County Joint Housing Authority (TCJHA) and a nonprofit developer to build community and County employee housing at the former Road and Bridge facility in downtown Driggs.

-- Allocated American Rescue Plan Act (AARPA) Funds to Pavilion Expansion at the Fairgrounds, a new Search and Rescue Building, and affordable housing projects on Front Street in Driggs.
+- Leveraged American Rescue Plan Act (AARPA) Funds for a Pavilion Expansion at the Fairgrounds, a new Teton County Search and Rescue Building, and two affordable housing projects in Driggs.

 - Established a full-time Code Compliance Technician Position for Teton County.